Last Updated: March 07, 2025

 A credit card is a form of a revolving loan, called a line of credit.
 The company assigns a credit limit (how much you can borrow in total).
 The amount you can charge to your credit card is called your credit limit.
 Every time you use the card, that amount is subtracted from your credit limit.

 When you pay back your debt, your credit limit goes back up.
-You’ll also maintain a higher credit score from all the major credit bureaus paying back your debt on time each month according to various credit scoring models.
+You'll also maintain higher credit scores from all the major credit bureaus by paying back your debt on time each month according to various credit scoring models.

 Your credit limit is: $5,000